What Is LCP and How to Optimize Largest Contentful Paint

 />

-<!-- Preconnect to CDN if images are served externally -->
+<!-- Preconnect to a CDN if images are served externally -->

 <link rel="preconnect" href="https://cdn.example.com" />

-Every CSS file and synchronous JavaScript in your <head> blocks rendering until it is downloaded and parsed.
-For LCP optimization:
+Every external stylesheet and every synchronous <script> in your <head> blocks the browser from rendering anything until it is downloaded and parsed.
+That delay lands directly on your LCP.
+To clear the path:

-- Inline critical CSS โ extract the CSS needed for above-fold content and inline it directly in
+- Inline critical CSS β extract only the styles needed for above-fold content and put them in a

-<style>tags - Defer non-critical CSS โ load remaining styles asynchronously
+<style>tag. - Defer non-critical CSS β load the rest asynchronously.

 <head>